 Board of Trustees

 The governing power is vested in the Board of Trustees appointed by the Board of County Commissioners to serve without pay for a four-year term of office.
-The Board of Trustees meet regularly each month, on the first Tuesday at 2:30 pm, and all meetings are open to the public.
+The Board of Trustees meet regularly each month, on the second Tuesday at 4:30 pm, and all meetings are open to the public.
 At each January meeting the Board elects a Chairperson, Vice Chairman, Secretary and Treasurer.
 The Board employs a District Director to carry out the policies established by the Board.

 The Clackamas County Vector Control District is a special district with its own tax base (currently .0065/$1000 of assessed value or 65 cents per $100,000 of assessed value).
 The District maintains its own buildings, ponds, vehicles, and equipment.
 All personnel employed by the District receive certified training and are Oregon Licensed Pesticide Applicators.